 Policies provide for orderly growth and development, and compatibility between the many different uses of land within the Municipality.
-While the objectives and policies in
+While the objectives and policies in the

-Official Plan primarily relate to the physical development, they also include objectives related to social, economic and environmental matters.
+Official Plan primarily relate to physical development, they also include objectives related to social, economic and environmental matters.
 These are implemented through policies related to such things as housing, residential intensification, the location of community facilities and open space.

 Official Plan is composed of text and maps.
-The text portion of
+The text portion of the

 Official Plan describes the objectives and policies for these various land uses.
 Its Land Use map indicates the general land use designations.
 A land use designation describes the predominant type of development planned for an area, such as residential, although certain other types of uses are also often permitted.
 Other maps identify flood plains and environmental features, and the recommended transportation network.